 People daily use various websites and apps which require login credentials.
 It’s a hard job to create a secure password and remember all of them.
 So people choose easier way, they use the same password for all site and service.
 Many times, they use a common password which is very vulnerable to security.
 Your data can be stolen, and you can be harmed financially and emotionally.
-When you create password next time, consider these things before making a password.
+When you create a password next time, consider these things before making a password.

 Change Your password now